 Winner by 13%

-Cloud Linux rates % higher than Red Hat on Leadership Culture Ratings vs Red Hat Ratings based on looking at 1666 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Do you approve of the job your executive team is doing at your company?" and "How often do you get valuable feedback on how to improve at work?".
+Cloud Linux rates % higher than Red Hat on Leadership Culture Ratings vs Red Hat Ratings based on looking at 1681 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Does your manager seem to care about you as a person?" and "What do you like best about the leadership team?".

-Cloud Linux rates % lower than Red Hat on Compensation Culture Ratings vs Red Hat Ratings based on looking at 1055 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Why do you feel undervalued and what would make you feel better about your compensation?" and "What is the best part about your compensation package?".
+Cloud Linux rates % lower than Red Hat on Compensation Culture Ratings vs Red Hat Ratings based on looking at 1064 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Why do you feel undervalued and what would make you feel better about your compensation?" and "Are you satisfied with your stock/equity compensation?".

 Team Culture Ratings vs Red Hat

-Cloud Linux rates % higher than Red Hat on Team Culture Ratings vs Red Hat Ratings based on looking at 901 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What do your coworkers need to improve and how could you work together better?" and "Do you look forward to interacting with your coworkers?".
+Cloud Linux rates % higher than Red Hat on Team Culture Ratings vs Red Hat Ratings based on looking at 914 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Do you look forward to interacting with your coworkers?" and "Are your company's meetings effective?".

 Environment Culture Ratings vs Red Hat

-Cloud Linux rates % higher than Red Hat on Environment Culture Ratings vs Red Hat Ratings based on looking at 907 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What % of the time are you bored at work?" and "What's the work pace at your company?".
+Cloud Linux rates % higher than Red Hat on Environment Culture Ratings vs Red Hat Ratings based on looking at 913 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What's the work pace at your company?" and "What is most positive about the culture and environment at your company?".

 Sentiment Culture Ratings vs Red Hat